 Lockhart has also met with state government officials in Utah, including members of the Higher Education’s Appropriations Committee.
 Each member and official had a different vision for how the application could be used.

-He’s also met Jefferson Moss, Utah House Majority Leader, Managing Director of the Utah Innovation Fund, Associate Commissioner of Innovation at USHE and Executive Director for Innovation District at The Point.
+He’s also met with Jefferson Moss, Associate Commissioner of Innovation at USHE.
 Lockhart reported on the meeting, stating, “philosophically, Jeff agreed that Skillco’s approach is a direction higher education should explore to stay competitive amidst the rise of new and alternative education methods."

 In the near future, Lockhart’s goals for Skillco are to raise an additional $500K, expand the team, focus on sales and marketing, and continue to develop additional features by Q1, 2025.